-- all airfare, fuel and surcharges for international flights (unless a trip is noted as “LAND ONLY”)
+- All airfare, fuel and surcharges for international flights (unless a trip is noted as “LAND ONLY”)

-- in-country hotel costs
+- In-country hotel costs

-- in-country meals
+- In-country meals

-- tips, fees and entrance/exit costs as well as “fun day” venue costs and visits to any tourist attractions
+- Tips, fees and entrance/exit costs as well as “fun day” venue costs and visits to any tourist attractions

-- travel insurance (download a PDF with complete policy information)
+- Travel insurance (download a PDF with complete policy information)

-- Visits with up to three personally Compassion children are included in each trip cost.
+Please note that each Exposure Trip has different inclusions, which you can learn about on each trip page.
+Visits with up to three Compassion children are included in each trip cost.
 If you desire to meet more children, they may be added for an additional fee.

-“I was encouraged by the intimacy that I felt with Jesus while on the trip.
+I was encouraged by the intimacy that I felt with Jesus while on the trip.
 Taking the time to be in His presence, in prayer, and in tune with the Holy Spirit all week was incredible.
 I strive now to keep that intimacy in my everyday life as a Mom of three young kids.
-Although it may be a few years before I have another opportunity to travel with Compassion again, I already look forward to the next experience.”
+Although it may be a few years before I have another opportunity to travel with Compassion again, I already look forward to the next experience.

-What to Expect
+What to expect

 International travel is full of adventures, and there’s no such thing as a silly question!
 We have great information to help you discover what our trips are like.
 Below you will find information about hotel accommodations, transportation and other details involved in a typical Compassion trip.
 Each trip is unique and filled with discovery, so we want you to understand what is involved, and be ready to join us for this exciting journey!

-Visiting a Compassion Student Centre
+Visiting a Compassion development centre